stal-ix/stal-ix.github.io/PKG.md

 * make.sh - project contains a classic Makefile

 Inherits the block for building C/C++ projects.
-This is not entirely correct because make can describe other builds as well, but most often it is used for C/C++ projects.
+This is not entirely correct, since make can describe other builds, but it is most often used for C/C++ projects.

 Additional blocks: